EMOD-Hub/EMOD-Generic-Scripts/README.md

 # EMOD-Generic-Scripts

-See documentation at https://docs.idmod.org/projects/emod-generic-scripts/en/latest/ for additional information about how to use these scripts.
+See documentation at https://docs.idmod.org/projects/emod-generic-scripts for additional information.

 ---------------------